jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 They have the same statistics as a normal horses but with a Kick skill of 65%, STR 30, SIZ 30 and the ability to inflict 1D8+1D12 damage on a kick.

-Lion/Lioness: Nicknamed ‘the king of the jungle’ even though its primary territories are savannah and plains areas, the lion has been a symbol of royalty and nobility for as long as the idea has existed.
+**Lion/Lioness**: Nicknamed ‘the king of the jungle’ even though its primary territories are savannah and plains areas, the lion has been a symbol of royalty and nobility for as long as the idea has existed.

-Lizard, Giant: These creatures are used as mounts by certain nomads, giant lizards are large carnivores.
+**Lizard, Giant**: These creatures are used as mounts by certain nomads, giant lizards are large carnivores.

-                                                                                           121
-Alex Greene (order #3215550)                                                                                 2
-       Mammoth: These beasts are immense herbivores that are the ancestors of common elephants.
+**Mammoth**: These beasts are immense herbivores that are the ancestors of common elephants.

-Mule: The infertile offspring of a male horse or pony and a female donkey, the mule was originally one of nature’s little accidents that created a new tool for the world to use.
+**Mule**: The infertile offspring of a male horse or pony and a female donkey, the mule was originally one of nature’s little accidents that created a new tool for the world to use.
 Mules are domesticated extremely easily, and are good pack animals for those who cannot afford a proper horse or pony.
 They are occasionally noisy, ornery and tend